chaoss/metrics/activity-metrics/closed-issue-resolution-duration.md

 # Closed Issue Resolution Duration

 ## 1. Description
-The age of open issues
+The time taken to resolve an issue

 ## 2. Use Cases